trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   path and maps header construction plus `ack()`/`nak()` failures into tagged `PubSubError`s with `Effect.try`.
 The `receive(` and `JSON.stringify` count increases are from the new mocked NATS backend test, not production code.
+- The NATS selective 404 slice replaced catch-all stream/consumer create fallbacks with an internal `S.TaggedErrorClass` lookup wrapper plus `Effect.catchIf` recovery only for NATS JetStream missing-resource errors.
+  Non-missing lookup failures now stay on the typed failure path without attempting to create streams or durable consumers.
 - The gateway streaming callback slice added Effect-returning dispatcher streaming methods, switched the RPC stream server off nested `Effect.runPromiseWith(context)` queue offers, and replaced the client